-All of the pieces needed to realise these visions appear to be falling into place.
+All of the pieces needed to realize these visions appear to be falling into place.
 Computation is cheap, powerful, and small.
 Sensors are ubiquitous.
-Networks are becoming faster and more specialised.
-Artificial intelligence (AI) has moved beyond hype into broad application, powered by specialised semiconductors.
+Networks are becoming faster and more specialized.
+Artificial intelligence (AI) has moved beyond hype into broad application, powered by specialized semiconductors.

 And the edge is becoming central, as businesses across all industries face ever-greater amounts of data, more complex operations, and more dynamic markets.
 Whether from customers, products, or embedded sensors, real-time data places more demands on businesses to be sensing and responsive.
 The ability to leverage data quickly and effectively can drive operational efficiencies and competitive advantages.
 Hyperscalers, IT companies, and connectivity providers are moving to meet business needs with edge computing and intelligence.